 The financial highlights tables are intended to help you understand the Fund's financial performance for the period of the Fund's operations.
 Certain information reflects financial results for a single Fund share.
-The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information for the Fund has been derived from the financial statements audited by Deloitte & Touche LLP, the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's June 30, 2023 annual report, which is available upon request.
+The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The information below for the Fund has been derived from the 2023 financial statements audited by Deloitte & Touche LLP, the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's December 31, 2023 annual report, which is available upon request.

-Per Share Data and Ratios for a Share of Beneficial Interest Outstanding Throughout Each Year
+Per Share Data and Ratios for a Share of Beneficial Interest Outstanding For the Year